niki4etoo/Tower-Defence-Experiment/README.md

 # Tower-Defence-Experiment

-### This respository is for educational and training purposes.
+### This respository is for educational and for training purposes.

 [tick]: https://cdn0.iconfinder.com/data/icons/fatcow/32x32/tick.png "(done!)"